UM-PEPL/HallThruster.jl/docs/src/anomalous_transport.md

 HallThruster has a few anomalous transport models built in and allows users to define their own.
 This page describes these models and the process by which algebraic and multi-equation transport models can be added by the user.

-!!! warning "Interface not finalized"
-    The AnomalousTransportModel interface is not yet finalized and subject to revision.
-    Keep this in mind when using this feature.

 ## Built-in Models

 !!! warning Incomplete documentation